5 Methods That Will Help Reduce Resource Guarding

-Resource guarding is when a dog tries to discourage the taking away or getting to close to an item in their possession such as food or a toy.
+Resource guarding is when a dog tries to discourage the taking away of an item in their possession such as food or a toy.
 In mild cases a dog might stiffen up when you approach the guarded object, but in severe cases they may growl or even bite.

-I highly recommend reading Resource Guarding: Understanding the Behavior to help give you a better understanding of the behavior.
-Once you know why your dog is guarding it becomes easier to manage.
+Tip: If you’re struggling with your own dog’s guarding I recommend reading Resource Guarding: Understanding the Behavior to help give you a better understanding of the behavior.
+It’s a behavior that’s often misunderstood, and once you understand why your dog is guarding it will be easier to manage.